project-fifo/docs/general/rightmanagement.rst

 .. note::

-   Permissions can be given to both users and roles, however it best practice to concentrate on using roles to organize permissions.
+ Permissions can be given to both users and roles.
+However it best practice to concentrate on using roles to organize permissions.

-*FiFo*'s permission system uses a nested tree to represent its permissions going from the general to the specific.
+*FiFo's* permission system uses a nested tree to represent its permissions going from the general to the specific.
 Generally the second level is the UUID of the element with the exception of the ``cloud`` tree.

   ::